Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10

-Recently, SC up to 30 K was also discovered both in bulk Ruddlesden-Popper trilayer crystals La$_4$Ni$_3$O$_{10}$ and Pr$_4$Ni$_3$O$_{10}$ \cite{Zhu2024a, zhang2025a, zhang2025b, Li2025c}.
-The emergence of superconductivity was evidenced by a drop in the electrical resistance and an anomaly in the magnetic susceptibility around $P_c$ $\approx$ 15 GPa.
-Notably, the reported critical pressure spans a broader range of 5--40 GPa depending on the transmitting medium and the criteria chosen to define the $T_c$ \cite{Zhu2024a}.
-Both compounds at room temperature undergo a change in symmetry from monoclinic $P2_1/c$ to tetragonal $I$4/$mmm$ at $P_c$ $\approx$ 15 GPa \cite{Zhu2024a, zhang2025a, zhang2025b, Li2025c}, where at ambient pressure the transition towards monoclinic symmetry occurs at $T_S$ $\approx$ 1030 K for La$_4$Ni$_3$O$_{10}$ \cite{nagell2017a, Song2020a}.
-This suggests that SC emerges once the material has been restored to the higher tetragonal symmetry phase.
-In addition under ambient pressure, a density wave (DW) ordering associated with spin and charge manifests in La$_4$Ni$_3$O$_{10}$ at $T_{DW}$ $\approx$ 130 K, characterized by the emergence of incommensurate modulation observed in single crystal by x-ray and neutron diffraction \cite{Zhang2020a}, followed by other probes \cite{xu2025f, Li2025e}.
+In addition under ambient pressure, a density wave (DW) ordering associated with spin and charge manifests in La$_4$Ni$_3$O$_{10}$ at $T_{DW}$ $\approx$ 130 K, characterized by the emergence of incommensurate modulation observed in single crystal by x-ray and neutron diffraction \cite{Zhang2020a}, followed by other probes \cite{xu2025f, Li2025e, khasanov2026a}.
 This DW ordering marked by an anomaly in resistivity and magnetic susceptibility measurements is remarkably fragile as it collapses under the application of a few GPa \cite{Zhu2024a, Wu2001a}, which presumably is the trigger to promote spin fluctuations.
 This can be attributed to a pairing mechanism for the formation of the Cooper pairs \cite{Sakakibara24, Huang24, Ouyang25, Chen2024a, Zhang2024h, Zhang2025j}.
 However, the pressure-dependence of $T_{DW}$ remains enigmatic as optical spectroscopy experiments do not corroborate the transport measurements, thereby stating that the DW competes with the SC \cite{Xu2025a}.
 Studies involving temperature dependent powder x-ray diffraction (PXRD) on La$_4$Ni$_3$O$_{10}$ reveals a negative thermal expansion of the $b$ axis that could be potentially linked to structural distortions associated with density-wave ordering \cite{kumar2020a, Zhang2020c, rout2020a}.
 However, the symmetry in the incommensurate phase and the extent to which it can reshape the 3-$dimensional$ (3-$d$) lattice remains shrouded in uncertainty as later works do not reproduce or probe the modulation through x-ray diffraction.